jusjusjus/edfpy/README.md

 # Introduction

-`edfdb` is a minimal python library to read and write the [European Data Format](https://www.edfplus.info/) (EDF).
+`edfpy` is a minimal python library to read and write the [European Data Format](https://www.edfplus.info/) (EDF).
 The main aim of `edflib` is the fast and accurate handling of EEG signals stored in EDF.
 The library is designed to be able to read from [MongoDB Grid